 Country (or other long distance) weddings will cost more than listed prices, due to the additional costs involved in travelling long distances.
 Please tell us location details so we can give you a customised quote.
 We cannot do all long distance wedding jobs, it'll depend on the location, and the willingness of crew to participate.
 Enquiries will need to be made well in advance, and it may take a while before we can say if we can take on the job.

-Yes, we do have demonstration videos that you can see, but we don't post them out.
+Yes, we do have demonstration videos that you can see, but we don't post them out, nor do we put them on the internet where they could be subject to abuse.
 You'll need to pay us a visit.

 Outdoor filming cannot be done in the rain.

 We won't do filming on beaches.
 It only takes one grain of sand to be blown into the equipment, into the wrong place, to totally ruin it.

 Strong wind can severely affect the sound.
 We can film in the wind, I just feel it's fair to say it's harder to get good sound under those conditions.